paper organization with tidy lifestyle organizing in walnut creek ca

 Prevent Identity Theft

-Dispose of old tax documents, statements, or any papers with personal information by shredding.
+Dispose of physical old tax documents, statements, or any papers with personal information by shredding.
 Do not simply toss in the trash.
 Although identity theft mostly takes place online these days, it is best to be extra cautious.

 How long do I keep my tax records?